7RU7H/7RU7H/README.md

 Studying for OSCP, network+, security+

-I like coding and scriptingin: go, c, python, bash
+I like coding and scripting in: go, c, python, bash

 Hoping improve the above and aswell powershell, js, php